Weakly coupled two slow- two fast systems, folded node and mixed mode oscillationsM: Coupled oscillator system

 We now find the conditions for the existence of a simple fold curve, as in Section \ref{sec-back4D}.
 Let $\Phi$ defined as in section \ref{sec-back4D}.
-First note that the critical manifold of \eref{eq-cosx1}-\eref{eq-cosy2} (the constraint manifold of \eref{eq-cosx1}-\eref{eq-cosy2} with $\eps=0$), is defined by
+First note that the critical manifold of \eref{eq-cosx1}-\eref{eq-cosy2}, is defined by

 The linearization of the RHS of \eref{eq-cosx1}-\eref{eq-cosx2} is given by

 where we assume that $(x,y)$ is on the critical manifold, i.e. satisfies \eref{defcritman}.
 The determinant of the matrix in \eref{jacobgen} is as follows: